OData Connector - Appendix

 -

-For each OData action, the request details will now be logged in the ""portal.log"" file in the portal directory /log.
+For every OData operation, the request details are now logged in the `portal.log` file in the portal's `log` directory.

 Example of a request/response tracing entry: